EdinburghNLP/ACES/span_predictions/README.md

 After generating the files ACES_final_merged_MQM_good.csv and ACES_final_merged_MQM_incorrect.csv (see 2), you can see the example of how to find the thresholds and to generate and save the spans in the notebook
 [current_folder/ACES_private/span_predictions/ACES_COMET_UNITE_span_baseline.ipynb](https://github.com/arnisafazla/ACES_private/blob/master/span_predictions/ACES_COMET_UNITE_span_baseline.ipynb).

+## 7. Evaluation

+We provide a script for Span-Evaluation in ``eval_span.py``.
+It outputs a Span-F1 score.
+It also contains a script to convert the span predictions into scores for contrastive evaluation based on the length heuristic.
+Usage: `` python eval_span.py prediction.tsv``